JSON Validator

 Validate JSON syntax instantly, detect parsing errors, and pretty-print valid JSON for API debugging, config review, and data cleanup.

-What JSON Validator Does
+About JSON Validator

 JSON Validator is a free browser-based tool for checking whether JSON input is syntactically valid and formatting it into a readable structure when it passes validation.
 This makes it especially useful for developers, QA teams, API testers, DevOps engineers, and anyone working with JSON in requests, responses, config files, or data pipelines.
 Instead of guessing where a missing comma or broken bracket is hiding, you can validate the input immediately and either see the error or get a clean formatted result.
 JSON is simple in theory but error-prone in practice.
 A trailing comma, mismatched quote, missing brace, or invalid value type can break an entire API request or configuration file.
 Because JSON is used in so many systems—REST APIs, environment configs, frontend state payloads, webhooks, and automation tools—being able to validate it quickly is a very common need.
 This tool is particularly useful because validation and formatting happen together.
 If the JSON is valid, the tool gives you a prettified version that is easier to inspect.
 That is convenient when debugging responses, reviewing copied payloads, or cleaning up minified data before working on it further.
 Unlike heavier local tooling, a browser validator is ideal for one-off checks.
 You do not need to open a project, write a script, or pipe data through a terminal command just to confirm whether a payload is valid.
 For everyday development work, JSON validation is one of those basic but essential checks that saves time repeatedly.
 This tool turns that check into a fast and reliable step.